We're all in this together

 - Measles Mumps and Rubella (MMR)

-Grant Mercy College the permission to release information about your student records to a third party.
+Grant Mercy University the permission to release information about your student records to a third party.

 Incoming Freshman students must complete the E-Check up and Sexual Violence Prevention Sessions in order to live on campus.